-It is recommended to continue your studies in the Advanced Diploma of Graphic Design to ensure the best chance of gaining employment in this field.
+We recommended you continue your studies in the Advanced Diploma of Graphic Design to ensure the best chance of gaining employment in this field.

-This course is delivered over two semesters, with 6 or 7 subjects per semester.
+This course is comprised of 19 units (9 core and 10 elective) delivered over two semesters, with 6 or 7 subjects per semester.

 This unit describes the skills and knowledge required to use drawing and other visual representation tools to develop, refine and communicate ideas for creative work.
 The unit focus is on manual drawing development and refinement, and visual representation as cognitive tools in a professional practice, rather than a particular level of drawing technique.

 It applies to individuals who are professional practitioners working in any area related to visual communication using drawing and other visual representation tools to support their practice.